ppy/osu-wiki/wiki/Help_Centre/en.md

 The support team can and will happily change your account's country upon request, **but only if you are actively living within that country at the time.**

 To confirm this, the team will ask for proof of residency; be it the appropriate passport, drivers license for your country, or some other form of ID.
-This must be displayed in a picture next to your monitor with the osu! client open and signed-in to your account.
+This must be displayed in a picture next to your monitor with the osu! client open and signed in to your account.

 We will never display this information to anyone else, and we encourage you to blank out any personal information (that will not otherwise make it impossible for us to determine what country the document is for!) if you are concerned about your privacy.